-Light switches outboard of the companionway step control the head compartment lights and accent lighting.
+The light switches outboard of the companionway step control the head compartment lights and accent lighting.

-Electrical Cabinet
+8.3 Electrical Cabinet

-The AC and DC distribution panels, bilge high water alarm, remote generator control, climate control, and waste tank and water tank panels are housed in the head compartment electrical cabinet.
+The AC and DC distribution panels, bilge high water alarm, remote generator control panel (if installed), and an AC duplex outlet are housed in the cabin electrical cabinet.
 See section 4, Electrical Systems, for more information.